NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 Complete a relevant NVQ at Level 5, 6, or 7

 The most common route is the NVQ Level 6 in Construction Site Management.
 This is a workplace-based assessment where you demonstrate your competence through evidence from your current role.
 There are no exams.
 Your assessor will guide you through the units, which cover areas such as health and safety management, project planning, quality control, team coordination, and temporary works.
-Most candidates complete between 18 and 20 units, of which 18 are mandatory.
-The NVQ is accredited by awarding bodies such as ProQual, GQA, NOCN, City & Guilds, or Pearson, depending on your training provider.
+The NVQ is accredited by awarding bodies such as ProQual, GQA, NOCN, City & Guilds, or Pearson.
 All are equally valid for the CSCS card application.

 2